TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/EncryptedCommunication.rst

 It depends on the nature of the data but in general "sensitive" information could be: user logins, passwords, user details (such as names, addresses, contact details, etc.), email addresses and other data which are not public.
-Medical, financial data (e.g. credit card details, account numbers, access codes, etc.) and others, are confidential by their nature and must not be transmitted unencrypted at all.
+Medical, financial data (for example credit card details, account numbers, access codes, etc.) and others, are confidential by their nature and must not be transmitted unencrypted at all.